 It does lack the ability to upscale standard-definition movies – like those found on DVD – to HD resolution.
 This means that if you’re watching on an HD monitor, your picture may seem pixelated.
 Upscaling would minimize those effects.
 We highly recommend something like CyberLink PowerDVD 20 (opens in new tab) for upscaling and all round features.

 You can conserve your laptop battery life while having a movie marathon, thanks to the power manager.
-With its Windows integration, you can also enjoy this movie player software via touchscreen interface if you have a compatible computer.
+With its Windows integration, you can also enjoy this movie player software via touchscreen interface if you have a compatible monitor (opens in new tab).